as-grm/on_class/README.md

 ## Installation requirements

-The easiest method to run this package is by installing jupyterLab environment from [Miniconda](https://conda.io/miniconda.html).
+The easiest method to run this package is by installing the Jupyter-Lab environment from [Miniconda](https://conda.io/miniconda.html).

 It depends on several packages:
 - Numpy
 - Skyfiled
 - Astropy
 - Basemap
+- LaTeX  (generate star identification map)

 Install them via **conda** system, from conda-forge:<br>
 $> conda install numpy skyfiled astropy basemap

+**Important:** before first start of *Celestial navigation* programs, run nav_tools/refresh_database.ipynb to load time frame data!
+After it will download a few additional databases of celestial bodies.